Register a New Account

 • Remark.
 The remark or note associated with this endpoint for your own reference.

 • SSH Username.
 The username used to SSH to this endpoint.
+Available only if your selected OS is Linux.

 • SSH Password.
 The password used to SSH to this endpoint.
+Available only if your selected OS is Linux.

 • SSH Port.
 The port used to SSH to this endpoint.
 The default port number is 22 if left blank.
+Available only if your selected OS is Linux.

 • SSH Server Public Key.
 The SSH public key representing the server.
+Available only if your selected OS is Linux.

 • Environment Variables.
 This is the list of environment variables to be provided together when executing remote command against this particular endpoint.
+Available only if your selected OS is Linux.

 Register Multiple Endpoints